jlucktay/codecraft-tdd-warehouse/README.md

 ## _... and make a Test List for each of them to drive your TDD_

+- sell a single CD to a customer and take payment ✅
+- attempt to sell a CD that doesn't exist ✅

 - create a definition of a CD inside our warehouse
   - includes GUID, price, title, artist, label, stock level
   - reviews field/sub-type